 The process of vision development starts in the womb.
 The fetus starts out with a limited number of cells in the retina and optic nerve, and as time goes on, these cells multiply exponentially.
-By birth, a baby’s eyesight is not quite comparable to an adult’s.
+A baby’s eyesight is not quite comparable to an adult’s by birth.

 The retina is the layer of tissue at the back of the eye that converts images into electrical signals for transmission to the brain.
 In order for a baby to see properly, its retina must be developed enough so that it can sense light and distinguish shapes from one another.
 The lens inside your eye focuses those shapes onto your retina so they can be seen clearly by your brain.

 The optic nerve is made up of many fibres that transmit information from your eyes to your brain.
 It’s responsible for telling you what you’re seeing – whether it’s a person, animal or object – and where it is in relation to other objects around it.

 The baby’s vision develops gradually and relies on the eye muscles to coordinate.
 A baby’s eyesight is usually not fully developed until 12 months old, but it can take up to 18 months for the vision to reach its full potential.

 When a baby is born, it can only see black and white.
 It has to learn how to see colours, shapes and details.
 They learn through high-contrast black-and-white images during the first couple of months.
 After a while, they start to learn, not only how to see but also to develop visual and physical abilities.
 Their development starts with their eyesight.